-The reader understands the author's use of symbolism in a story by using details the author used to establish the symbolism.
+The reader identifies metaphor in a story by using details the author has used to establish it.

-The reader describes the importance of symbolism to a story's plot and theme.
+The reader describes the importance of metaphor to the story's plot and theme.

-The reader recognizes a number of techniques and details the author has used to establish symbolism in a story.
+The reader recognizes a number of techniques and details the author has used to establish metaphor in a story.